dome9/terraform-provider-dome9/website/docs/r/cloudaccount_aws.html.markdown

 * `name` - (Required) The name of AWS account in Dome9
 * `credentials` - (Required) The information needed for Dome9 System in order to connect to the AWS cloud account
 * `organizational_unit_id` - (Optional) The Organizational Unit that this cloud account will be attached to
-* `vendor` - (Optional) the default value for vendor is "aws" due to that you must add vendor field for aws gov with the value  "awsgov"
+* `vendor` - (Optional) the default value for vendor is "aws" valid values are "aws", "awsgov" and "awschina"

 ### Credentials

 `credentials` has the following arguments:
 *  `arn`       - (Optional) AWS Role ARN (to be assumed by Dome9 - Required for AWS but not for awsGov)
 *  `secret`    - (Required) The AWS role External ID for AWS(RoleBased) and user secret key for awsGov(Dome9  will have to use this secret)
 *  `type`      - (Required) The cloud account onboarding method.
-Set to "RoleBased" for aws account and to "userBased" for awsGov.
+Set to "RoleBased" for aws account and to "userBased" for awsGov and awsChina.
 *  `api_key`   - (Optional) AWS user api-key (to be assumed by Dome9 - Required for awsGov but not for aws)

 ### Network security configuration